Hino Profia: Profia (2003–2017)

 In January 2006, the world's first rear-end collision damage mitigation braking system for heavy-duty trucks was added to some models.

 In June 2006, some vehicle types were released that met the 2015 heavy vehicle fuel economy standards.

 In April 2007, the engine of the vehicle equipped with the P11C type engine was changed to the newly developed A09C type engine to fully comply with the 2005 emission regulations.
 In addition, VSC (Electronic Vehicle Attitude Control System) is available as a manufacturer's option for the tractor system.

 In October 2007, exhibited an ASV tractor at the 40th Tokyo Motor Show.

-In April 2010, it complies with the 2009 (post-new long-term) emission regulations.
-Introduced "AIR LOOP", a clean diesel system that combines DPR and urea SCR system.
-The system is housed in the rear right front wheel.
-At the same time, the wheels have been changed to ISO type wheels instead of the conventional JIS method (22.5 inch wheels are 10 hole type, 19.5 inch wheels are 8 hole type).
-In addition, a rear-end collision damage mitigation brake system, vehicle wobbling warning, VSC (Electronic Stability Control), and driver-side under mirror are standard equipment on all vehicles.